 The use of the pine needles for tea is a widespread practice throughout the world, and serves as the easiest part of the pine tree from which to access their broad spectrum medicinal benefits.

-All parts of the tree contain varying amounts of the phytonutrients discovered in the tree thus far – a number that exceeds over 700 nutritional and medicinal compounds (referenced in a Taiwanese study of the pine needle’s anti-aging effects published in April 2021).
+All parts of the pine tree contain varying amounts of specific phytonutrients, although the needles themselves contain every compound found in other parts of the pine tree – a number that exceeds over 700 nutritional and medicinal compounds (referenced in a Taiwanese study of the pine needle’s anti-aging effects published in April 2021).

 “Since early last century, more than seven hundred compounds have been identified from Pinus needles...
 The characterized components of Pinus needles are mostly benzenoids, diterpenoids, flavonoids, lignans, monoterpenoids, and sesquiterpenoids.”